Building User Interfaces for iOS

 Data Flow

-The purpose of View and ViewControllers are for presenting data.
-All of them require data for presenting.
-When initializing a view with Interface Builder, we need to expose each property (or create a setter function) and that property needs to be defined as var
+The purpose of View and ViewControllers is to present data.
+All of them require data for presentation.
+When initializing a view with Interface Builder, developers need to expose each property (or create a setter function), and that property needs to be defined as var

 with optional type or implicitly unwrapped optional